bigbam505/postbuild-analytics-plugin/README.md

-Global Groovy Postbuild Script
+Postbuild Analytics Plugin
 ==============================

-The main purpose of this is to run a groovy script that is configured globally.
+The main purpose of this is to run a groovy script that is configured globally to record analytics data to an external source.